Snowflake-Labs/orchestration-framework/README.md

 Text2SQL with Cortex Analyst, let the Cube orchestrate the user requests to the appropriate tool.

-CortexCube can be configured to work with 3 types of tools:
+agent_gateway can be configured to work with 3 types of tools:
 - **Cortex Search Tool**: For unstructured data analysis, which requires a standard RAG access pattern.
 - **Cortex Analyst Tool**: For supporting structured data analysis, which requires a